dan-osul/ZeekMde/README.md

 Once we have access, we just need to follow the steps in the above guide to provision the evaluation lab.
 This will take a while, so best to do something in the interim.

-I've set the environment up as so, deciding against any of the Simulation integrations at first, as I want to see if I get access to an endpoint and can just run atomic redteam on it, as I didn't feel like sharing my data with another vendor.
-You can read more about atomic redteam here [GitHub - redcanaryco/atomic-red-team: Small and highly portable detection tests based on MITRE's ATT&CK.](https://github.com/redcanaryco/atomic-red-team) and from my jaded perspective, both of these products probably use some portion of atomic under the hood.
-Reading the doco, you can also run Microsofts DIY attack scenarios and access the machines via Ransomware Deployment Protocol (RDP) the "Actions - Connect" function on the screenshot below.
+Whilst setting up the environment, I decided against any of the pre-canned simulations from other vendors.
+I want can just run atomic redteam on it so I can define the attacks, instead of those cherry picked by Microsoft.
+You can read more about atomic redteam here [GitHub - redcanaryco/atomic-red-team: Small and highly portable detection tests based on MITRE's ATT&CK.](https://github.com/redcanaryco/atomic-red-team)

+From jaded perspective, both of these integrated products probably use some portion of atomic under the hood.
+Reading the doco, you can also run Microsofts DIY attack scenarios and access the machines via Ransomware Deployment Protocol (RDP) then the "Actions - Connect" function on the screenshot below.

 So far I have only added 5 of my 8 allocated devices.